 If you are somewhere in a more isolated area, it’s perhaps easier, but insurance is an option you should still consider.
-If you have hired a boat including an experienced captain on the boat, there’s no need to consider insurance — all legal responsibilities fall on the captain.
+If you have hired a boat including an experienced captain, there’s no need to consider insurance — all legal responsibilities fall on the captain.

 If you do want to get insurance, ask for it when renting the boat.
 Check for rentals which have ships registered to the HISWA (National Water Sports Association in the Netherlands) rental agreement conditions.
 Generally, insurance deductibles are equal to the deposit that you pay on the ship.
 So, if you pay a €200 euro deposit and have an accident while you’re steering, expect to pay a €200 deductible.

-What should I bring when renting a boat in Holland?
+What should I bring when renting a boat?

-Obviously, when cruising down the quaint canals, there are some essentials you should bring.
-Firstly, if you are going on a sunny day, sunscreen is a must, especially if your boat does not have an inside area you can shelter yourself in.
+Obviously, when cruising down the quaint canals, there are some essentials you should pack.
+Firstly, if you are going on a sunny day, sunscreen is a must, especially if your boat does not have an inside area you can shelter in.

-Depending on how long you are going, consider bringing some snacks/food.
-Depending on if you are going on a boat tour, some snacks might be provided (especially on guided boat tours).
+Depending on how long you are going for, consider bringing some food.
+If you are going on a boat tour, some snacks might be provided (especially on guided boat tours).

 Can I drink alcohol on a boat in the Netherlands?

 Of course, you can crack open some cold Dutch beers while you’re at it, but just as with cars, if you happen to be behind the wheel, don’t drink and